-- the course of study they are currently enrolled in is counted in their maximum program completion time; - they will have to wait until another program start date to repeat the course and this may cause them to exceed their maximum program completion time; - they will have to repeat the course from which they withdrew prior to receiving a final grade; - tuition costs may be affected.
+- the course of study they are currently enrolled in is counted in their maximum program completion time; - they will have to wait until another program start date to repeat the course and this may cause them to exceed their maximum program completion time; - they will have to repeat the course from which they withdrew prior to receiving a final grade; Repeat coursework will not impact financial aid except where Satisfactory Academic Progress is applicable. - tuition costs may be affected.